 We have a decent understanding of cannabis’ effect on the endocannabinoid system, the body’s network of neurons.
-The system is responsible for a host of critical bodily functions and cannabinoids help keep it conditioned and balanced.
+The system is responsible for a host of critical bodily functions, and cannabinoids help keep it conditioned and balanced.
 And we also know the cannabinoid THC well.
-Studies suggest that this THC alters neurotransmitters linked to the hypothalamus—of the brain that connects the nervous system to the endocrine system, which produces the body’s hormones.
+Studies suggest that THC alters neurotransmitters linked to the hypothalamus—the area of the brain that connects the nervous system to the endocrine system, which produces the body’s hormones.

 Over just ten days, the female rats in the experiment became much more tolerant to the euphoric effects of THC than the male rats.
 The observation would indicate that women are quicker to build a tolerance to marijuana than men.
 The cannabis also failed to disrupt the female rats’ reproductive cycles.
 It would appear that hormone levels determine cannabis’ potency for women, not the other way around.